I’m sharing all outdoor rinks in Calgary with photos and detailed descriptions so you can go have fun outside in winter.

 A big bonus is an indoor changing room and night lights available in some communities.

-If you’re using a rink in your community, consider buying a membership or volunteering to help with flooding and maintaining.
+If you’re using a rink in your community, consider buying a membership or volunteering to help with flooding and maintenance.

 When we lived in Acadia in Calgary’s southeast, we used their ice rink and joined volunteers to help with flooding.
 It was -20C that night, and let me tell you; the flooding takes a while.
 Kudos to all volunteers who come out no matter what.